*Patron bios are located under Patron's Corner*

 Rabbi Daniel Mikelberg became a MHI Religious Patron in 2020, soon after his appointment as Senior Rabbi of Temple Israel Ottawa in 2019.
 He is a strong progressive voice for tikkun olam and inclusivity.
 Rabbi Mikelberg is proud to be a part of congregation efforts working towards Indigenous reconciliation and standing up to racism.
 He has volunteered on service projects in El Salvador, Cuba, and Ghana.

 Reverend Fr.
-Emeka Onyeogubalu | Christian (Roman Catholic), Ecumenical and Interfaith Officer of the Roman Catholic Archdiocese of Ottawa-Cornwall.
+Emeka Onyeogubalu | Christian (Roman Catholic), St. John the Apostle Roman Catholic Church

 Reverend Fr.
 Emeka Onyeogubalu became a MHI Religious Patron in 2021.
 Fr.
-Emeka is the Priest at St. John the Apostle Roman Catholic Church, and the Ecumenical and Interfaith Officer of the Roman Catholic Archdiocese of Ottawa-Cornwall.
+Emeka is the Pastor at St. John the Apostle Roman Catholic Church, and the Ecumenical and Interfaith Officer of the Roman Catholic Archdiocese of Ottawa-Cornwall.

 Rt.
 Reverend Shane Parker | Christian (Anglican), Bishop of Anglican Diocese of Ottawa